-Work Eligibility Factor (WEF)...is a schedule of the amount of money you can earn under your financial aid award.
+Work Eligibility Factor (WEF)...indicates the amount of money you can earn, as stated in your financial aid award letter.

 Work-Study...is a federally-sponsored program whereby student employees on campus, and in some off-campus jobs, have a portion of their salary paid by the government.
 You may only qualify for work-study by filling out a general financial aid application.
 Salaries earned through work-study jobs do not have to be repaid.